sap-tutorials/Tutorials/tutorials/workzone-build-5-url-app/workzone-build-5-url-app.md

 <!-- description --> Create a URL app and add it to your workpage in an SAP Build Work Zone, advanced edition site.

 ## Prerequisites
 - A subaccount in SAP BTP that includes a subscription to the SAP Build Work Zone, advanced edition service has already been setup for you.
-Note that SAP Build Work Zone, advanced edition is not available in a trial account.
+Note that SAP Build Work Zone, advanced edition is not available in a trial account
-- You've already designed the **Home** page where you'll add this app.
+- You've already designed the **Home** page where you'll add this app

 ## You will learn
   - How to configure a URL app and add it to your **Home** page